cgat-developers/ruffus/doc/faq.rst

 A. Use a flag file
 _____________________________________________________

-    (Thanks to Bernie Pope for sorting this out.)

-    A. When gmake is interrupted, it will delete the target file it is updating so that the target is remade from scratch when make is next run.

-    There is no direct support for this in *ruffus* **yet**.
-In any case, the partial / incomplete file may be usefully if only to reveal, for example, what might have caused an interrupting error or exception.
+    When gmake is interrupted, it will delete the target file it is updating so that the target is remade from scratch when make is next run.
+Ruffus, by design, does not do this because, more often than not, the partial / incomplete file may be usefully if only to reveal, for example, what might have caused an interrupting error or exception.
+It also seems a bit too clever and underhand to go around the programmer's back to delete files...

     A common *Ruffus* convention is create an empty checkpoint or "flag" file whose sole purpose is to record a modification-time and the successful completion of a job.